 - Their body and tail have a covering of dense waterproof fur.
 Their fur resembles that of the moles.

 - They have webbed feet.
 Webbing on the front feet is more significant than the hind feet.
-The webbed part of their feet fold back when they walk on land.
+The webbed part of their feet folds back when they walk on land.

-- The beak of platypus is actually an elongated snout, in which the lower jaw has a covering of soft skin.
+- The beak of the platypus is an elongated snout, in which the lower jaw has a covering of soft skin.

-- Young platypus have milk teeth on each of their jaws.
-However, it replaces heavily keratinised pads (grinding plates) as they become adults.
+- Young platypus has milk teeth on each of their jaws.
+However, it replaces heavily keratinized pads (grinding plates) as they become adults.